d3/d3-scale/README.md

 <a name="band_align" href="#band_align">#</a> <i>band</i>.<b>align</b>([<i>align</i>])

 If *align* is specified, sets the alignment to the specified value which must be in the range [0, 1].
 If *align* is not specified, returns the current alignment which defaults to 0.5.
 The alignment determines how any leftover unused space in the range is distributed.
-A value of 0.5 indicates that the leftover space should be equally distributed before the first bar and after the last bar; *i.e.*, the bars should be centered within the range.
-A value of 0 or 1 may be used to shift the bars to one side, say to position them adjacent to an axis.
+A value of 0.5 indicates that the leftover space should be equally distributed before the first band and after the last band; *i.e.*, the bands should be centered within the range.
+A value of 0 or 1 may be used to shift the bands to one side, say to position them adjacent to an axis.

 <a name="band_bandwidth" href="#band_bandwidth">#</a> <i>band</i>.<b>bandwidth</b>()